Mastering Robot Manipulation with Multimodal Prompts through Pretraining and Multi-task Fine-tuning: Experimental Results on VIMA-BENCH

-Our experiments focus on the VIMA-BENCH~\citep{jiang2023vima}, addressing two primary questions: 1) Does our model design and training pipeline enhance the zero-shot generalization of the learned model?
-2) Can our model effectively utilize in-context examples to tackle novel tasks?
-To answer the first question, we evaluate our methods on the VIMA-BENCH (Sec. \ref{sec:exp-vima}) and conduct extensive ablation studies (Sec. \ref{sec:ablation}).
-To answer the second question, we modify the VIMA-BENCH by holding out more tasks with in-context examples from the training set to test our methods (Sec. \ref{sec:in-context-exp}).
+This section aims to evaluate whether our model design and training pipeline enhance the zero-shot generalization of the learned model.
+We conduct experiments on the VIMA-BENCH (Sec. \ref{sec:exp-vima}) and carry out extensive ablation studies (Sec. \ref{sec:ablation}).